 The Parish Council usually meets on the third Wednesday of every other month starting in January.
-Meetings are held in Lyng Village Hall, Richmond Place, Lyng at 19:30pm.
+Meetings are held in Lyng Village Hall, Richmond Place, Lyng and usually start at 19:30pm (please check the agenda)

 The Annual Parish Meeting is usually held on the third Wednesday in May starting at 7pm and is followed by the Annual Parish Council Meeting, starting at 7.30pm.